 Michigan Goods Available:

-Produce & Plants: garlic, corn, tomatoes, beans, cucumbers, melons, garlic, summer strawberries, summer squash, blueberries, raspberries, apples, beans, spinach, kale, broccoli, scallions, cherries, herbs, bok choy & a variety of Asian produce, cauliflower, cabbage, greens, lettuce, radish, potato, chard, onion, turnip, leeks, arugula, cut flowers & more .
+Produce & Plants: apples, garlic, corn, tomatoes, beans, cucumbers, peppers, melons, garlic, summer strawberries, summer squash, blueberries, raspberries, spinach, kale, broccoli, scallions, cherries, nectarines, peaches, herbs, bok choy & a variety of Asian produce, cauliflower, cabbage, greens, lettuce, radish, potato, chard, onion, turnip, leeks, arugula, mums, hay bales, pumpkins, cut flowers & more.

-Food: granola, honey, dressings, marinades, conventional & grass fed meat, farm eggs, baked goods, frozen falafel mix, blended teas, garlic sauce, artisan cheese & bread, jams, dog treats & more.
+Food: apple cider, honey, dressings, sauces, marinades, frozen falafel, pasties, conventional & grass fed meat, farm eggs, baked goods, artisan cheese & bread, jams, kettle corn, dog treats & more.